-- 3.2 An emailed copy of the submission including all attachments must be sent to the Membership Services Office by March 1 to facilitate distribution to and review by the judges; and a decision prior to the annual conference.
-Submissions must be in Word, pdf or Powerpoint format.
+- An emailed copy of the submission including all attachments must be sent to the Membership Services Office by March 1 to facilitate distribution to and review by the judges; and a decision prior to the annual conference.
+Submissions must be in Word, pdf or PowerPoint format.
+Submissions must be no larger than 5 MB.
 Paper submissions will not be accepted.

 - If an above member of the judging panel is a member of a chapter which has made a submission to the award, the judge will be replaced by a member of another non-submitting chapter, at the discretion of the Executive Director.

 5. JUDGING PROCEDURE